GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

             value: namespace:kube-system  # Specify the namespace to collect metrics from
     ```

-    By using this method, you can flexibly control the range of Pods from which Datakit collects metrics, reducing the collection of unnecessary data and optimizing system performance and resource usage.
+    By using this method, you can flexibly control the range of Pods from which DataKit collects metrics, reducing the collection of unnecessary data and optimizing system performance and resource usage.

 <!-- markdownlint-disable MD013 -->
-### :material-chat-question: NODE_LOCAL Mode Requires New RBAC Permissions {#rbac-nodes-stats}
+### NODE_LOCAL Mode Requires New RBAC Permissions {#rbac-nodes-stats}
 <!-- markdownlint-enable -->

 The `ENV_INPUT_CONTAINER_ENABLE_K8S_NODE_LOCAL` mode is only recommended for DaemonSet deployment and requires access to kubelet, so the `nodes/stats` permission needs to be added to RBAC.
 For example: